hablapps/LensStateIsYourFather/README.md

 # coq-lens-state
-Lens, State is Your Father, I Have Evidence!
+Lens, State is your father... and I can prove it!